Get regular updates from the National Shooting Council on what’s happening in the political world affecting the shooting sports in Australia.

 The ACT Registry advises that it recognises the NSW R licence as satisfying recreational hunting as genuine reason in that territory.

-At this point in time we do not issue membership cards – because there is nowhere to use them!
+At this point in time we do not issue physical membership cards – because there is nowhere to use them!
 However you will find a digital membership card attached to your membership notification when you take out or renew membership.

 While we have taken legal action in some instances, we simply do not have the ability to represent everyone.